atoms-ufrj/playmol/docs/commands.md

 (* or ?).
 If a type-related [prefix/suffix] has been previously activated, then the actual atom type identifier will contain such prefix and/or suffix added to _id_.
 Distinct atom types cannot have the same identifier.

+The parameter _model_ is the name of a model for computing non-bonded interactions between atoms of type _id_.
+This parameter is optional, but its presence might be required by other commands.
+For instance, when a [LAMMPS data file] is created using the command [write] with keyword _lmp/models_, the parameter _model_ must be present in the definitions of all employed atom types.
+In this case, _model_ must be a [LAMMPS pair style].

 The parameter _attribute-list_ can be a sequence of strings containing any characters, except comment tags (#).
 When a [LAMMPS data file] is generated using the command [write], then the content